128 Years of Catholic Education

 We do that by creating a balanced curriculum similar, but not identical, to the curricula present in our area public schools.
 To that academic curriculum, we add spiritual formation that comes from daily prayer, weekly Mass, monthly opportunities for Confession and various other spiritual events throughout the year.
 Our pastor, Fr.
-Ryan Humphries, is present on campus throughout the week and is in the classrooms talking to our children and encouraging them in life and in faith.
+Blake Deshautelle, is present on campus throughout the week and is in the classrooms talking to our children and encouraging them in life and in faith.

 In addition to faith and academics, St. Mary's believes in the value of small classes, clubs, sports and interaction with children of differing ages.
 This breadth of experience is far healthier and more humanizing for young people than the artificial separation of larger schools.

 Finally, St. Mary's provides a community approach to education that requires parental involvement so that everyone grows from their experience at St. Mary's - children, parents, faculty and clergy.
 We're all in this life together and so we'd all be growing together.